jaredly/j3/Roadmap.md

   - so, start with a fresh library each time
 - [ ] now fix the yanks that don't work

+hrmmmmmmmmm so
+expandEnumItems ; I've got a `local type`, but ... it's from a ~global item, so the local type isn't mapped.
+I would ... want to ... like poison "local" types from global items, because I shouldn't be able to reference them, right?

+What's a simple test for it?

 # Context-sensitive refactors